emit-sds/emit-sds-frcov/README.md

 | Observation Geometry | solar zenith angle, view zenith angle, relative azimuth angle | degree | false |

 ### 4.4 Fractional Cover Algorithm Output Variables
 The EMIT output data products delivered to the DAAC use their formatting conventions, the system operates internally on data products stored as binary data cubes with detatched human-readable ASCII header files.
+For the fraction cover product, the output variables are:
+1. Fractional cover, provided as an n x c x 3 BIL interleave data cube, with c columns and n lines.
+Each channel contains the fractional cover as calculated by Monte Carlo SMA (see section 4.2.1).
+2. Fractional cover uncertainty, provided as an n x c x 3 BIL interleave data cube, with c columns and n lines.
+Each channel contains the estimated uncertainty of the fraction cover, as defined in section 6.2.

+These products are consistent with the auxiliary data products described in the EMIT L3ASA ATBD, section 4.4.2 (Brodrick et al., 2023).

 ### 4.5 Fractional Cover QA Product Input Variables
 The required input files for fractional cover QA production are in Table 4.5-1.